intellitrend/ias-frontend-module/docs/Documentation.md

 # About

 IAS adds advanced service monitoring to Zabbix.
-It allows to configure complex dependancies between single hosts or groups of hosts that build a service.
+It allows configuring complex dependencies between single hosts or groups of hosts that build a service.

 ![image-20211124163234669](images/image-20211124163234669.png)

-These services are presented in Zabbix using a diagramm, that is build on the actual configuration.
+These services are presented in Zabbix using a diagram that is generated based on the current configuration.

 ![image-20211124163544768](images/image-20211124163544768.png)